cxw42/TabFern/index.md

 ![screenshot](/screenshot.png)

-A single window showing all your open browser windows and tabs, listed vertically.
-TabFern will also save browser windows so you can close them and come back to them later with all their tabs intact.
+TabFern:

-# Call for alpha testers!
+ - Saves browser windows so you can close them and come back to them later with all their tabs intact

-If you are willing, please try TabFern and let us know how it goes!
+ - Backs up your windows and tabs with just two clicks!
-Huge thanks to those who have done so already!
+ - Gives you a single window showing all your open browser windows and tabs, listed vertically.

 [![badge](/img/ChromeWebStore_Badge_v2_206x58.png)](https://chrome.google.com/webstore/detail/tabfern-tab-manager-and-b/hbajjpcdbninabigakflkhiogmmjaakm)